The modern world is constantly changing. Work no longer means the “place where people work”, but refers to “the tasks they perform”.

 The tech stack always depends on the type of product.
 It is required to analyze the functionality and concept in order to choose the technologies that can help to implement the product ideas faster, cheaper, and more efficiently.

-Building spaas software, it is worth remembering one more thing: the product complexity.
-Smaller projects can be developed with almost any technology, but if the product is going to be gradually expanded, we’d recommend considering scalable technologies like Ruby, Ruby on Rails, or PHP.
+When Building SPaaS software, it is worth remembering one more thing: the product complexity.
+Smaller projects can be developed with almost any technology, but if the product is going to be gradually expanded, we’d recommend considering scalable technologies like Ruby, Ruby on Rails, or Python.
 The cost of development of each technology is also taken into account.

 The cost estimation helps to analyze the needed resources and thus use them efficiently.
 Precise estimates help to avoid such a common startup problem when it is incorrectly monetized and runs out of money in the middle of the space-as-a-service software development.